Belmont, Sutton: Green Space

 Just to the south of the village is Banstead Downs, which extends for around a mile further south towards neighbouring Banstead, Surrey.
 Banstead Downs is a large Site of Special Scientific Interest, covering 430 acres (170 ha).
 Banstead Golf Course is on the northern slopes.

 Economy

 Station Road is the main commercial street of Belmont Village, containing a range of mainly independent shops and restaurants.
 It runs for about a quarter of a mile from Belmont Station in the east to St John's Church in the west.
 One mile to the north lies the larger economic centre of Sutton.
-Nearby, Hyundai's Belmont Garage is located in here and many shops like Charlies Sweet Shop, Best-one, Eclipsehair, The California, Belmont Conservative Club, The Good Home, London and Belcher Florlist, Belmont Food and Wines, Modern Mortgage Solutions, May May House, Zest, Kirkby Pharmacy, SnowStar Dry Cleaners, Belmont Barbers, Curryzma, UK Windows Limited, Ann Charles Property Services, The Little Ironing and Dry Cleaning Shop, Belmont Chiropody Practice, Hair Studio, FM & LJ Stenning, Cafeina Cafe, Belmont Dental Practice, Village Bakers and Haweli.